Q. What style of Yoga do you teach?

 Q. What equipment do I need for a Yoga class?

-A. You will require a mat.
-I like a piece of foam, which I can supply, with a non slip mat on top.
-This gives complete versatility.
+A. You will require a mat for Yoga, which can be sticky or both foam and sticky on top, which gives complete versatility.
 A rug is useful too, preferably of a coarser texture.
 A firm cushion for sitting on or better still a happy monk stool.

 Q. What should I wear?